Thesis: World-Making Encounters: How Nationalists and Conservationists Meet amid Burma’s Kachin War

-I have studied nature conservation, nationalism, and religion in war-torn Burma’s Kachin region since 2010.
-My first publications are now (slowly) coming out, including on the anti-ethno-political logic of China’s development-investment and on popular Christian nationalist cosmology in Kachin society (please see below).
+I have studied nature, nationalism, and religion in war-torn Burma’s Kachin region since 2010.
+My first publications are now (slowly) coming out, including on the anti-ethno-political logic of China’s development-investment, on popular Christian nationalist cosmology in Kachin society, and on the anthropology of nature conservation (please see below).

-My PhD explores how world-making projects encounter each other across radical difference, focusing on the Kachin national movement and global biodiversity conservation.
+My PhD explores how disparate world-making projects encounter each other, specifically the Kachin national revolution movement and international biodiversity conservation.

 I try to take both nationalism and conservation seriously, and to integrate insights both from the social and natural sciences.
 Please do get in touch if we have similar research interests!